-Revolutionary War Georgia A BGES Revolutionary War Field University Program Presented by John Derden
+Revolutionary War Georgia A BGES Revolutionary War Field University Program

-December 1-4, 2022 from Savannah, Georgia
+Presented by John Derden April 17-20, 2023 from Savannah, Georgia

+Name (s):

+Address:

+City/State/Zip:

+Phone: Email:

-Name (s): Address: City/State/Zip: Phone: Email: Registration includes three lunches and one dinner, maps, the academic program, support of a professional historian, tour director and transportation.
+Registration includes one night of lodging in Augusta, three lunches and one dinner, maps, the academic program, support of a professional historian, tour director and transportation.
 We will also provide snacks and cold bottled water.

-Registration \$895 single occupancy or \$830 double occupancy Current BGES member \$825 single or \$760 double I am not a member but would like to join so that I can get the member's rate or I am a member who is past due to renew.
-Please accept my donation of \$ (must be \$75 or more which is tax deductible) I am sending a deposit of \$300 per person plus full payment for any memberships.
-Total enclosed is \$ I will pay the balance due before the event.
-Check enclosed Charge my (circle one) MC VISA AMEXP Discover \$
+Registration \$895 single occupancy or \$830 double occupancy

+Current BGES member \$825 single or \$760 double

+I am not a member but would like to join so that I can get the member's rate or I am a member who is past due to renew.
+Please accept my donation of

+\$ (must be \$75 or more which is tax deductible)

+I am sending a deposit of \$300 per person plus full payment for any memberships.
+Total enclosed is \$

+I will pay the balance due before the event.

+Check enclosed

+Charge my (circle one) MC VISA AMEXP Discover \$

+#

+Exp: CVV:

+Ci an atriva